Kafr ad-Dik: Ottoman era

-This village may be the Kafr Bani Hamid of the 1596 Ottoman tax records, with 83 Muslim families.
+This village may be the Kufeir Bani Humeid of the 1596 Ottoman tax records, with 83 Muslim families.

+In the 16th century, the neighboring village of Susya was listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Kafr al-Dik.

 In the 18th and 19th centuries, the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
 Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
 On the political level, it suffered from instability due to the migration of the Bedouin tribes and constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838 it was referred to as el-Kufr, part of the Jurat Merda district, south of Nablus.

 In 1870 Victor Guérin found two birkets cut in the rock, one 15 paces long by 12 broad, the other not quite so large; about 30 cisterns and 20 tombs cut in the rock, some with sepulchral chambers, their walls pierced with loculi, others simple graves, either intended for a single body or having right and left vaulted tombs with arcosolia.
 These graves were formerly covered with stone slabs.
 There were also several lintels, decorated with the rectangular cartouche, on either side of which were triangles, and in the middle a cross.
 There are four mosques, built with stones and columns belonging to a Christian church.
 There is also a square tower, measuring 7 paces on each side.
 It is lit by loopholes, and is covered with immense slabs forming a roof, and supported by vaulted arcades.
 Within it is a cistern.
 On the lintel is a cross with equal branches inserted in a circle near four semicircles, which lie in a four-leaved rose.
 This tower formed part of a larger building, now destroyed.

 Guérin writes that the houses were constructed from red and white stone masonry, as in Deir Ghassaneh and Beit Rima.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine described a hillside village of moderate size with ancient rock-cut tombs to the east.